How to buy the best Blu-ray player

 It's easy to overlook DVD quality, but not all are made equal - if you have a large DVD collection then make sure you find a Blu-ray player that receives a good rating for DVD standard definition (SD) picture quality.
 We test DVD quality on every single Blu-ray player we review, so even if you just want a cheap model to play DVDs we can tell you which will do any disc justice.

-Find out which models are the best cheap Blu-ray players under £100.
+Find out which models make our list of the best cheap Blu-ray players under £100.